A Response to Scott Clark and Robert Godfrey on “The Lure of Rome”Jan 30th, 2012 | By Andrew Preslar | Category: Blog Posts

 The Catholic Church has given various accounts of the Catholic developments.
 As to essential things, she maintains that they have been there from the beginning, and are either clearly presented in the sources, or implicit in them, or else were known and preserved among the faithful in a secret discipline, hidden from profane eyes and the as yet not fully initiated catechumens.
-As to those things that are related to the essential things, but not themselves essential, e.g., the prayer beads, the processions, the elevation, the College of Cardinals, these need no more explanation (as developments) than do the hymns of Charles Wesley, two meetings on Sunday, or the General Assembly.
+As to those things that are related to the essential things, but not themselves essential, e.g., the prayer beads, the processions, the elevation, the College of Cardinals, these require no more, perhaps far less, explanation than do the hymns of Charles Wesley, two meetings on Sunday, or the General Assembly.

-Out of the fullness of the heart, the mouth speaks.
-Consequently, the body aligns.
+Out of the fullness of the heart, the mouth speaks; consequently, the body aligns.
 The heart of Catholic worship is of course the Holy Eucharist.
-A large part of Catholicism’s rich liturgical heritage (Eastern and Western) is but the progressive aligning of the body in visible forms of worship expressive of belief in the Real Presence.
-The relative poverty of Protestantism with regard to the visible dimension of worship is largely a consequence of denying the Real Presence and the Sacrifice of the Mass, or else redefining the doctrines such that the consecrated elements are supposed to remain bread and wine, and the sacrifice is supposed to be something other than the self-oblation of our Lord Jesus Christ, whereby our sins are forgiven.
+A large part of Catholicism’s rich liturgical heritage (Eastern and Western) is but the progressive aligning of the body in visible forms of worship expressive of belief in the Real Presence of Jesus Christ in the consecrated elements.
+The relative poverty of Protestantism with regard to the visible dimension of worship is largely a consequence of denying the Real Presence and the Sacrifice of the Mass, or else redefining the doctrines such that the consecrated elements are supposed to remain bread and wine, and the sacrifice is supposed to be something other than the self-oblation of our Lord Jesus Christ whereby our sins are forgiven.
 In order to properly evaluate ceremonial developments in the Catholic Church, one has first to answer some fundamental doctrinal questions about the Holy Eucharist.
 If as a result of investigating the testimony of Sacred Scripture and the Church Fathers one concludes that the Eucharist is indeed, and not merely in figure, the Body and Blood of Christ, the organic development of the liturgy including the rise of devotions to the Blessed Sacrament itself will seem to be natural if not inevitable.

 II.
 Imagining the Catholic Church